holaaaaa12345/SuperPlug/README.md

 # TODO (in order of importance)
 - Refactor the ResultWindow class (currently quite hideous)
   - Refactor how all_data is getting passed (currently quite chaotic)
-  - Just refactor in general (polishing)
+  - Just refactor the api.py in general
 - Finish the docs and comments
 - Add more algorithms for regression
 - Finish the readme